-This article is the first in a three-part series exploring the story behind the Ecology Center’s Healthy Stuff project, which tests household products and reports on its findings.
+This article is the first in a three-part series exploring the story behind the Ecology Center’s Healthy Stuff project, which tests household products for toxic chemicals and reports on its findings.

 The core ideas that motivate the Ecology Center’s Healthy Stuff program are simple.
 People should know about the chemicals that surround us and affect our bodies.
 If we find out something being made and sold is causing harm to health, we should act to stop that harm.
 “It matters because our chemical laws don’t protect us,” Healthy Stuff Senior Scientist Gillian Miller explains.

-Toxic substance protections exist, but they’re limited and outdated.
-The last major federal legislation from 1976 has barely begun to be updated.
+The laws that we have in the U.S. to regulate toxic chemicals are weak and consistently fail to protect our health.
 The EPA holds data for just a sliver of the tens of thousands of chemicals in the U.S. market today, and it’s issued restrictions on only a handful of chemical classes.
 The chemical composition of our marketplace is a contemporary reality that feels disconcertingly like the myth of the old Wild West: unregulated and largely unknown.

 Healthy Stuff aims to help fix those problems of chemical ignorance and inaction.
 Across the past twelve years, Healthy Stuff has built a large following and a major national presence.
 Our public database of information includes over 15,000 products tested since 2007, spanning everything from children’s toys to dairy farm equipment.